Architects (Registration) Acts 1931 to 1938: EU directives and qualifications

-This has been regularly recited in EU Directives, such as 2005/36/EC of 7 September 2005 "on recognition of professional qualifications".
-That abolishing of obstacles has brought in its train a series of Directives by which the EEC/EC/EU had been carrying out its functions vis-à-vis Member States in connection with the mutual recognition of the qualifications of architects and certain other professions.
-It was pursuant to those Directives that a person from one Member State (or certain other states) wishing to practise in another might be required to produce a certificate of qualification; and that in the United Kingdom, the Architects Registration Board has been acting as the "Competent Authority" in respect of architects.
+This has been regularly recited in EU directives, such as Directive 2005/36/EC of 7 September 2005 "on recognition of professional qualifications".
+That abolishing of obstacles has brought in its train a series of directives by which the EEC/EC/EU had been carrying out its functions vis-à-vis member states in connection with the mutual recognition of the qualifications of architects and certain other professions.
+It was pursuant to those directives that a person from one member state (or certain other states) wishing to practise in another might be required to produce a certificate of qualification; and that in the United Kingdom, the Architects Registration Board has been acting as the "Competent Authority" in respect of architects.

 Revised arrangements were introduced in June 2008, pursuant to EU Directive 2005/36/EC.
 This Directive defines "competent authority" among other things as a body empowered by a Member State specifically to receive the applications and to take the decisions referred to in the Directive; and "regulated profession" as a professional activity one of the modes of pursuit of which is subject by virtue of legislative provision to the possession of specific professional qualifications.